leoniedu/CongressoAberto/CongressoAbertoWP/wp-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

-= 5.3.1 =
-* Corrects a fatal error on the settings page under WordPress 2.7.

 = 5.3 =
 * Converts API data call to AJAX to reduce the memory needed on page loads.